Skip to Content

 Platform 16 unusual things to do in florence

-At last, we round up this list of unusual things to do in Florence with Platform 16 at the Santa Maria Novella station in Florence which is a poignant and solemn reminder of the city’s darkest hour.
-It was from this platform that thousands of Jewish residents of Florence and surrounding areas were deported to concentration camps during World War II.
-Today, the platform has been transformed into a memorial, with a series of plaques and sculptures commemorating those who were lost.
+At last, we round up this list of unusual things to do in Florence with Platform 16 at the Santa Maria Novella station in Florence which is a bitter reminder of the city’s darkest hour.
+It was from this platform that thousands of Jewish residents of Florence were deported to concentration camps during World War II.
+Today, the platform is a memorial with plaques and sculptures commemorating those who lost their lives.

 How did you like this list of unusual things to do in Florence?
 Did you ever visit any of these places?
 Would you like to visit some of them?
 Are there any other non-touristy things to do in Florence you believe we should have mentioned in this article?
 Feel free to share your thoughts in the comments below.